Thru and Long Distance Hiking: From the Sea to the Summits!

 Completing the entire 215 miles of the New England National Scenic Trail (NET) is no easy feat!
 It is a big undertaking, so make sure you are prepared.
 A traditional thru-hike, like what might be done on the Appalachian Trail, is currently not possible on the NET.
 Please do not expect the NET to have the same infrastructure or thru-hiking community that the Appalachian Trail has.
 The NET is special and different and offers its own unique experience.

 - New England has varied and extreme weather, please choose the timing of your hike appropriately.
+Although the trail could be hiked year round, many choose to hike in the spring and fall, as summers tend to be humid and buggy and winters are cold and icy.

 - The Trail primarily follows the Metacomet Ridge and water sources are very limited, particularly in the Summer and Fall.
 Some overnight sites do not have a reliable water source.
 You will need to plan accordingly.